peteroupc/MailLib/docs/PeterO.Mail.NamedAddress.md

 <b>Return Value:</b>

-A list of addresses generated from the "addressValue" parameter.
+A list of addresses generated from the  <i>addressValue</i>
+ parameter.

 ### ToString